-Cricket…Australia’s national pastime and great game that many of us like to play on special holidays such as Christmas Day or Australia Day.
-It’s also a great game to play for the dedicated athletes, as a professional career offers a great lifestyle (not to mention a handy pay check these days with test matches, one-dayer’s and the highly lucrative T20’s).
+Cricket…Australia’s national pastime and great all-round game.
+Many of us even like to play cricket on special holidays, such as, Christmas Day or Australia Day.
+Plus, it’s a great game to play for the dedicated athletes, as a professional career offers a great lifestyle.
+Not to mention, a handy pay check these days with test matches, one-dayer’s and the highly lucrative T20’s.

-But it all must start from somewhere and finding a great coach or mentors to learn the skills and subtleties of the game from is very important if you want to become a good cricket player.
+But, it all must start from somewhere.
+So, finding a great coach or mentors to learn the skills and subtleties of the game from is very important if you want to become a good cricket player.

-For young children, there are many options available to get cricket coaching in Melbourne, and in today’s article we’ll look at some of the places your child can get involved.
+For young children, there are many options available to get kids cricket coaching in Melbourne.
+And in today’s article we’ll look at 5 ways to get kids cricket coaching in Melbourne.

-Holiday based cricket camps are one of the best ways to introduce your child to cricket – or if they are already playing – take their skills and passion to the next level.
-Australian Sports Camps has been running cricket camps in Melbourne and around Australia for over 35 years.
+Holiday based cricket camps are one of the best ways to introduce your child to cricket.
+Or, if they’re already playing, taking their skills and passion to the next level.
+Australian Sports Camps has been running cricket camps in Melbourne and around Australia, for over 35 years.

-The camps are tailored to each child’s skill level so they will be grouped with other kids of the same age and ability.
+These camps are tailored to each child’s skill level.
+So, they will be in groups with other kids of the same age and ability.

 - Justin Langer

 - Dean Jones

 Some more benefits of these 3-day cricket camps include:

 - Specialist skills programs.
 Including, nets sessions, centre wicket play, bowling machines sessions, fielding skills, running between wickets and dedicated training sessions for all types of bowling (fast, swing and spin bowling), wicketkeeping and batting technique.